-Note: Where the access chamber is in the highway the Highway Authority can have specific requirements
+Note: Where the access chamber is in the highway (including any footway), the highway authority can have specific requirements.

-B7 RELIABILITY
+B6 RELIABILITY

 1. The minimum size for a gravity foul sewer should be:

 - a) 100 mm nominal internal diameter for ten properties or less; or - b) 150 mm nominal internal diameter for more than ten properties.